Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Indian Economy 1950-1990

 • A small-scale industry is defined based on the maximum investment allowed on its assets.
 This limit has been revised over time.
 In 1950, a small-scale industrial unit was one that invested a maximum of five lakhs rupees.
 Currently, the maximum investment allowed is five crore rupees, a significant increase from 25 lakhs.

-• Small-scale industries are thought to be more labor-intensive than large-scale industries and therefore generate more employment.
+• Small-scale industries are thought to be more labour-intensive than large-scale industries and therefore generate more employment.
 However, they cannot compete with larger firms, and thus, their development requires protection from them.
 To achieve this, the production of certain goods was reserved for small-scale industries based on their ability to manufacture them.
 They were also given concessions such as lower excise duty and bank loans at lower interest rates.

 Trade Policy: Import Substitution